Over the next few pages we'll share with you our tips and info on how to live a more sustainable and environmentally friendly life.

 Everybody loves food.
 However, the things you eat can have an enormous impact on your carbon footprint, or the amount of carbon emissions you, through your consumption and behavior, are responsible for every year.
 Additionally, some food production is linked to soil degradation, pollution of water systems, and wildlife destruction.

 The simplest way and quickest way you can eat more sustainably is reduce the amount of meat and dairy you consume.
 The Food and Agriculture Organization estimates that livestock production is responsible for 14.5% of global carbon emissions, making the industry one of the largest single emissions contributors.
 A complete switch to a plant-based diet can reduce your carbon footprint by about 800 kg per year, and if everyone became vegetarian the emissions from food would drop by 60% by 2050.
 However, even replacing red meat with chicken can save 90% of your meat-based CO2 emissions.
+Lots of excellent information can also be found by reading SOS-UK's Sustainable Food Guide, to help you make the best informed decisions.
 Union catering has lots of delicious veggie options, and we have also signed onto the Peas Please pledge, making sure we are doing our best to serve healthy and sustainable food.

 This graphic shows the emissions of various common food, and shows how the production methods for a food can drastically change the final emissions as well.
 This means for those who don’t want to give up meat, finding locally produced, generally grass-fed options can make it a more sustainable option.
 That said even the highest emission plant-based protein alternative, tofu.
 Other alternatives like lentils have even smaller footprints.